janherrmann/thoughts/templates_without_depth_(Part I).md

 With a perfect `make_index_sequence` it [works with an instantiation depth of 4](http://coliru.stacked-crooked.com/a/0656d99b10153515).

-Now the question is wether there are other (more important) metafunctions which can take advantage from memoization, have a known reucusion depth and can be used iteratively with an index sequence.
+Now the question is wether there are other (more important) metafunctions which can take advantage from memoization, have a known recursion depth and can be used iteratively with an index sequence.
 And indeed we can implement indexed access and fold this way.